“First live, then philosophize.” -Arthur Schopenhauer

 In other words, I’m not willing to create new content unless I feel like I’ve found something worth creating.

 That time for putting out something new has come.
-Yesterday, I put the finishing touches on the V1 for a free new course, which I’m calling How to Win.
+Yesterday, I put the finishing touches on a new course, which I’m calling How to Win.

 How to Win is a course for people who want to get better at competing in the various games life offers us.
 While the focus is on the domain of sports, the knowledge can be applied across many domains that aren’t traditionally classified as “games” (such as business and politics).